steemit/devportal-tutorials-js/tutorials/21_transfer_steem_and_sbd/README.md

 # Transfer STEEM and SBD

-_By the end of this tutorial you should know how to transfer both STEEM and SBD from one account to another._
+_Transfer both STEEM and SBD from one account to another._

 This tutorial will take you through the process of preparing and submitting a `transfer` using the `broadcast` operation.
 Two demo accounts are provided to use on the `testnet` but all variables can be easily changed and applied to the `production server`.